DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Shipping logs to other lambda functions

-You can ship logs to other lambda functions using the `AdditionalTargetLambdaARNs` Cloudformation parameter.
-These additional lambdas will be called asynchronously with the same `event` the Datadog Forwarder receives.
+You can ship logs to other Lambda functions using the `AdditionalTargetLambdaARNs` Cloudformation parameter.
+These additional Lambda functions will be called asynchronously with the same `event` the Datadog Forwarder receives.

 ## AWS PrivateLink Support